 By David Johnson Like death and taxes, there is no escaping color.

-It is ubiquitous.
-Yet what does it all mean?
+Food for Thought.
 What Does Your Body Language Say About You?
 How To Read Signs and Recognize&Gestures - Jinxi Boo - Jinxi Boo - StumbleUpon.
 Art by LaetitziaAs we all know, communication is essential in society.

 Advancements in technology have transformed the way that we correspond with others in the modern world.
 Because of the constant buzz in our technological world, it's easy to forget how important communicating face-to-face is.
 When conversing old-school style, it's not only speech we verbalize that matters, but what our nonverbal gestures articulate as well.
 Body language is truly a language of its own.
 We all have quirks and habits that are uniquely our own.
 10% from what the person actually says40% from the tone and speed of voice50% is from their body language.
 Lowering one's head can signal a lack of confidence.
 Pushing back one's shoulders can demonstrate power and courageOpen arms means one is comfortable with being approached and willing to talk/communicate.
 8 Things Everybody Ought to Know About Concentrating - StumbleUpon.
 “Music helps me concentrate,” Mike said to me glancing briefly over his shoulder.

 When we constantly multitask to get things done, we’re not multitasking, we’re rapidly shifting our attention.
 Phase 1: Blood Rush Alert Phase 2: Find and Execute Phase 3: Disengagement.
 The Top 10 Psychology Studies of 2010.
 The end of 2010 fast approaches, and I'm thrilled to have been asked by the editors of Psychology Today to write about the Top 10 psychology studies of the year.